dazjones/dazjones.github.io/README.md

 ## Contributing

-I welcome sensible contributions given that it is a personal blog!
+I welcome sensible contributions, but given that it is a personal blog I wouldn't expect any!
 If you'd like to contribute, please fork the repository and use a feature branch.

 ## Acknowledgements